Reviewing Acacia Diversified (OTCMKTS:ACCA) and Cheetah Net Supply Chain Service (NASDAQ:CTNT)

 |0.00

-Cheetah Net Supply Chain Service has a consensus price target of $64.00, suggesting a potential upside of 3,340.86%.
-Given Cheetah Net Supply Chain Service’s stronger consensus rating and higher possible upside, analysts plainly believe Cheetah Net Supply Chain Service is more favorable than Acacia Diversified.
+Cheetah Net Supply Chain Service currently has a consensus price target of $64.00, indicating a potential upside of 3,198.97%.
+Given Cheetah Net Supply Chain Service’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Cheetah Net Supply Chain Service is more favorable than Acacia Diversified.

 |Gross Revenue